 So at age 31 I decided to quit my dream job.

 “Yes, Mom.
 You heard me right, I’m leaving Pixar.”

-My confused mother did her best to be supportive, although I have no doubt she hung up the phone with tooth marks on her tongue that afternoon.
+My confused mother no doubt walked away from our conversation with tooth marks on her tongue that afternoon.

 I can’t really blame her.
 My fiery, 15-year-old self would have accused me of having a few screws loose for walking away from such a cushy gig.
 My six year old self would have just cried.